coffee-org/coffee/README.md

 ## Installing cacao

-cacao runs on Linux/x86 systems.
+coffee runs on Linux/x86 systems.

 &#x26A0;
 **coffee requires milk**: Install milk-package (ideally with GPU support) prior to installing coffee.
 See instructions on the [milk page](https://github.com/milk-org/milk-package).